 A Land Capability Class designation is a statement of a soil's suitability for use as cropland.
-The different classes are defined as follows:
+The different classes are defined as follows, and safe land uses for each of the land classes are shown in Figure 4.

 Class I. Soils in this class are suitable for cultivation over a long period of time.
 They are moderately well drained to well-drained, deep, productive, nearly level, not subject to more than slight erosion regardless of treatment, and are free from overflows that interfere with planting, growing, or harvesting of crops.